Countries are negotiating rules to mine the deep sea. The U.S. is pushing ahead alone

 "There's always going to be risk – where is that minimized?" says Michael Clarke, environmental manager for The Metals Company.
 "My opinion is: that's in the deep ocean."

 The Metals Company is pushing to be the first to commercially harvest deep sea minerals at large-scale.
-While many countries have explored potential mining sites, the company has filed applications with U.S. regulators to bring up more than a million tons of polymetallic nodules over a 20-year lease.
+While many countries have explored potential mining sites, the company has filed applications with U.S. regulators to bring up from 3 million to 20 million tons of polymetallic nodules per year over a 20-year lease.
 Its sights are on the Clarion-Clipperton Zone, a large stretch of the Pacific Ocean between Hawaii and Mexico.

 "What we're proposing is that we basically build a large vacuum cleaner that crawls along the seabed and picks these nodules up," Clarke says.
 "It sucks these nodules up and sends them up a pipe vertically to a vessel that's on the surface."